devlab-oy/sepa/README.md

         require 'sepa'

-2. Create a request config file (cert_req.conf) with following contents (filled with values appropriate for testing)

-        [ req ]
-        default_bits            = 1024
-        default_keyfile         = defaultkeyfilename.pem
-        default_md              = sha1

-        prompt                  = no
-        distinguished_name      = distinguished_name

-        [ distinguished_name ]
-        CN                      = Company name
-        serialNumber            = 11111111
-        C                       = FI

-3. Create 1024bit SHA-1 Private Key and generate a Certificate Signing Request in DER format using your personal PIN as the key (using values appropriate for testing)

-        openssl req -newkey rsa:1024 -keyout signing_key.pem -keyform PEM -out CSR.csr -outform DER -config cert_req.conf -nodes

-        pin = '1234567890'

-        csr = OpenSSL::X509::Request.new(File.read ('CSR.csr'))

-        hmac = OpenSSL::HMAC.digest('sha1',pin,csr.to_der)

-        payload = csr.to_der

-4. Define the hash that will be passed to the gem when initializing it:
+2. Define the hash that will be passed to the gem when initializing it:

         params = {
+          bank: :nordea,
           command: :get_certificate,
           customer_id: '11111111',
           environment: 'TEST',
-          wsdl: 'sepa/wsdl/wsdl_nordea_cert.xml(or url)',
-          content: payload,
-          hmac: hmac,
+          csr_path: "path_to_your_local_csr_file", (OR csr_plain: "your csr in plain text format")
           service: 'service'
         }

-5. Initialize a new instance of the client and pass the params hash
+3. Initialize a new instance of the client and pass the params hash

         sepa_client = Sepa::Client.new(params)
         sepa_client.call

-6. Save the certificate from the response into a local file
+4. Save the certificate from the response into a local file

 ***

 ### Parameter breakdown

+* bank : The bank you want to send the request to as a symbol.
+Either :nordea or :danske

-* private_key: Your private key in OpenSSL PKey RSA format
+* private_key_plain: Your private key in plain text format

+* private_key_path: Path to your local private key file

-* cert: Your certificate in OpenSSL X509 Certificate format.
+* cert_plain: Your certificate in plain text format.

+* cert_path: Path to your local certificate file

+* csr_plain: Your certificate signing request in plain text format

+* csr_path: Path to your local certificate signing request file

-* command: Either :download_file_list, :upload_file, :download_file, :get_user_info or :get_certificate, depending on what you want to do.
+* command: Either :download_file_list, :upload_file, :download_file, :get_user_info, :get_certificate or :get_bank_certificate, depending on what you want to do.

 * customer_id: Your personal id with the bank.